Quantum computing in a nutshell¶

 Some workloads contain an extended sequence of interleaved quantum circuits and classical computation, for example variational quantum algorithms execute quantum circuits within an optimization loop.
 For these workloads, system performance increases substantially if the quantum circuits are parameterized, and transitions between circuit execution and non-current classical computation are made efficient.
 Consequently, we define near-time computation to refer to computations with algorithms that make repeated use of quantum circuits with hardware developed to speed up the computation time.
 In near-time computation, the classical computation occurs on a time scale longer than the coherence of the quantum computation.
 Contrast this with real-time computation, where the classical computation occurs within the decoherence time of the quantum device.

-Constructing complex quantum circuits with minimal effort is at the heart of Qiskit.
-With only a few lines of code, is it possible to construct complex circuits like the one above
+Constructing complex quantum circuits with minimal effort is at the heart of Qiskit, which supports a rich feature set of operations and can send your circuits to a range of quantum computers or classical simulators.
+With only a few lines of code, it is possible to construct complex circuits like the one above.

 qr = QuantumRegister(3, 'q') cr = ClassicalRegister(2, 'zx_meas') qc = QuantumCircuit(qr,cr) qc.reset(range(3)) qc.barrier() qc.h(1) qc.cx([1,0],[2,1]) qc.h(0) qc.barrier() qc.measure([0,1], [0,1]) qc.barrier() qc.z(2).c_if(cr, 1) qc.x(2).c_if(cr, 2)

-Quantum computers that are programmed using quantum circuits are called gate-based quantum computers.
-Such systems can be constructed out of any quantum technology that allows for defining qubit elements, and can implement single- and multi-qubit gate operations with high-fidelity.
+Quantum computers which are programmed using quantum circuits can be constructed out of any quantum technology that allows for defining qubit elements, and can implement single- and multi-qubit gate operations with high-fidelity.
 At present, architectures based on superconducting circuits, trapped-ions, semiconducting quantum-dots, photons, and neutral atoms, are actively being developed, and many are accessible to users over the internet.
 Qiskit is agnostic with respect to the underlying architecture of a given quantum system, and can compile a quantum circuit to match the entangling gate topology of a quantum device, map the circuit instructions into the native gate set of the device, and optimize the resulting quantum circuit for enhanced fidelity.

 As with the noise cancellation example above, the amplitude and phase of qubits are continuous degrees of freedom upon which operations can never be done exactly.
 These gates errors, along with noise from the environment in which a quantum computer resides, can conspire to ruin a computation if not accounted for in the compilation process, and may require additional mitigation procedures in order to obtain a high-fidelity output on present day quantum systems susceptible to noise.
 Qiskit is capable of taking into account a wide range of device calibration metrics (see figure below) in its compilation strategy, and can select an optimal set of qubits on which to run a given quantum circuit.
 In addition, Qiskit hosts a collection of noise mitigation techniques for extracting a faithful representation of a quantum circuits output.